A General Theory of Operator-Valued Measures: Introduction

 The case of operator-valued measures seems suitable for applying the Lewis theory of vector measures, considered as measures on the Banach space $B(X)$ of linear bounded operators in $X$.
 In Lewis' theory, the dual space plays a fundamental role, which is problematic since the dual space of $B(X)$ is rarely known.
 To confront this problem, the theory we develop applies a pointwise procedure that depends on the dual of $X$ instead of that of $B(X)$.
 Furthermore, we prescind the idea of the measure assigning an operator to every measurable set in favor of a family of measures that defines the projections of an operator.
 If to every pair $x\in X$ and $\Lambda\in X^{\ast}$ we assign a measure $\mu_{\Lambda,x}$, to be thought as a function of the form $A\longmapsto \mu_{\Lambda,x}(A)$, then there may exist an operator $\int f\;d\mu$ such that

 If the family of measures $\mu_{\Lambda,x}$ varies continuously with respect to $\Lambda$, in an adequate sense, we expect to be able to reconstruct the operator $\int f\;d\mu(x)$ from the given projections.
-Likewise, if the family of measures changes continuously in $x$, in an adequate sense, we expect the operator that to each $x\in X$ assigns the element $\int f\;d\mu(x)$ to define a linear bounded operator.
-In this work we prove that all previous assertions can be made true, thus generalizing the integration theory of Lewis and verifying that the previous theories of integration with respect to operator-valued measures are indeed particular cases of this theory.
+Likewise, if the family of measures continuously changes in $x$, in an adequate sense, we expect an operator that to each $x\in X$ assigns the element $\int f\;d\mu(x)$ to define a linear bounded operator.
+In this work, we prove that all previous assertions can be made true, thus generalizing the integration theory of Lewis and verifying that the previous theories of integration with respect to operator-valued measures are indeed particular cases of this theory.
 As a final application, we prove a generalization of the spectral theorem for operators between Banach spaces.
+(This construction is far too involved and will be presented in a follow-up article).